-An indicator light on the secondary information center will come on when the DRL system is on.
-See Daytime Running Lamps (DRL) Indicator Light on page 3-34.
+An indicator light on instrument panel cluster will come on when the DRL system is on.

 When the DRL system is on, the taillamps, sidemarker lamps, parking lamps and instrument panel lights will not be illuminated unless you have turned the exterior lamps control to the parking lamp or headlamp position.